The greatest third albums ever

 Sometimes third place is pretty good.
-Let's take a look at some of the best third outings in music.
+We celebrate 25 years of Green Day's Dookie by looking at some of the best third outings in music.

 Radiohead - OK Computer

 Radiohead's third studio effort arguably saw them transform from just another post Brit-pop indie band to the critically acclaimed artists we see today.
 Regularly thought of as one of their most popular works among fans, their 1997 album includes the likes of Karma Police, No Surprises and their epic Paranoid Android single.